mendres82/gamers_minimalist_conky/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions, please contact mendres at archit3x@archlinux.us.

 ---

 Enjoy your minimalist Conky setup! 🎮